IBM/ipfs-social-proof/PLAN.md

 * This will have to be an electron app as it will really require an ipfs node runing alongside electron.
 * Today it is just being developed in browser to make it simple to run and test
 * The included UI in `public/index.html` is merely temporary, just a way to tinker with the `IpfsIdentity` class.
-* The UI can construct the `IpfsIdentity` class after checking if there is already an account in the local database (leveldb / IndexedDB) via the `checkForAccount` function.
+* The UI can construct the `IpfsIdentity` class after checking if there is already an account in the local database (LevelDB / IndexedDB) via the `checkForAccount` function.
 * The `start` function will return the `IpfsIdentity` instance with:

 `const ipid = await start('MyHandleName');`